|

 Best restaurant in Jaisalmer with fort views

-Normally we’re not the kind of people to have a cuisine not from the country we’re visiting when we’re travelling – especially in India where the food is so incredible.
+Normally, we’re not the kind of people to have a cuisine not from the country we’re visiting when we’re travelling – especially in India, where the food is so incredible.
 But for this place, we made an exception.

-1st Gate Home Fusion does do pretty good Indian food but it is the Italian food which is the standout.
+1st Gate Home Fusion does do pretty good Indian food, but it is the Italian food which is the standout.
 Unlike a lot of restaurants in India, when they say Italian food here, they mean authentic, not overly spiced or Indo-Italian fusion, which makes a nice change after having heavy North Indian curries for the past week.

 Day 2 of your 2 Day Jaisalmer itinerary